Svanhild Johannessen

 Svanhild Johannessen (August 21, 1882 – January 15, 1971) was a Norwegian actress.

+Biography

-Svanhild Johannessen was born in Bergen.
+Johannessen was born on August 21, 1882, in Bergen.
 She was the daughter of the actor Berent Johannessen and the actress Laura Elvig, and the sister of the actress Borghild Johannessen.
 On June 14, 1901, she married the actor Hauk Aabel.
 She was the mother of the actors Per Aabel and Andreas Aabel.

 Johannessen had her stage debut on January 4, 1900 at the Central Theater under the direction of Rudolf "Rulle" Rasmussen.
 She played the role of the young girl Hildegard in the comedy Das Opferlamm (The Sacrificial Lamb) by Oscar Walther and Leo Stein, in which her father played the lead role.

-In 1900, she participated in the Nord-Norge-turneen (Northern Norway Tour), headed by Harald Otto, in which she played Helga in Bjørnstjerne Bjørnson's comedy Geografi og Kærlighed (Geography and Love).
+In 1900, Johannessen participated in the Nord-Norge-turneen (Northern Norway Tour), headed by Harald Otto, in which she played Helga in Bjørnstjerne Bjørnson's comedy Geografi og Kærlighed (Geography and Love).